Constantine (film): Adaptations

 To tie-in to the film's release, a novelization by John Shirley and a video game adaption were produced.
 The novelization states that the buildings in Hell are built with the souls of the damned, rather than brick, and lined with blood, rather than mortar.

 Sequel

-In 2011, director Francis Lawrence stated, regarding a sequel:
+In 2011, Lawrence stated, regarding a sequel:

-It was announced in November 2012 that Guillermo del Toro had signed a deal to write and direct a Justice League Dark film centered around DC Comics' supernatural characters, John Constantine among them.

-Reeves stated in May 2019 that he is open to reprising the role in the future.
+In November 2012, Guillermo del Toro signed a deal to write and direct a Justice League Dark film centered around DC Comics' supernatural characters, John Constantine among them.
+Reeves said in 2019 and 2021 that he was open to reprise the role in the future.
 In November 2020, Stormare announced in a post on Instagram that a sequel was "in the works", though neither representatives for Warner Bros. nor Reeves immediately responded to requests for comment.